There are many things to consider when buying a house—price, location, condition, size, schools, and more. We’ll walk through the trade-offs.

 - Shade Do you want a yard that’s forested and shady, or would you prefer more sun?
 If you plan on gardening or landscaping, make sure the yard’s light conditions are compatible with your plans.
 Some plants, like tomatoes, require abundant sunlight, while others, like mint, thrive in shade and part-sun conditions, so your decision could depend on what you hope to grow.

 - Features Would you like a deck, patio, swimming pool, jacuzzi, built-in cooktop or grill, or other outdoor features?
 These features can make a home life more enjoyable, but they also require significant upkeep.
 Pools and hot tubs need regular cleaning and maintenance.
 Decks and patios need to be re-sealed.
 Are you going to use these features often enough to justify the additional expense and commitment?

 - Setback How much privacy and space from the road would you like?
 You may enjoy the privacy of a deeper setback, but being close to the street means you’ll be closer to your neighbors, your children may be able to play on the sidewalk, and you won’t need to worry about shoveling or plowing a long private driveway in winter.
 But then, you may be closer to your neighbors.

-Think what matters to you in a neighborhood
+3. What matters most in a neighborhood

 - Schools Consider your school district needs for the next ten years.
 The elementary school may be great, but the high school could rank subpar.
 Nonprofits such as GreatSchools provide rankings on both public and private school quality.